 There are the wide sandy beaches of Wells-next-the-Sea, Holkham and Brancaster for days out in the sea air and where you can enjoy freshly picked mussels as the sun sets over the harbour.
 There is marshland where sheep graze for the best salt marsh lamb and four miles of shingle and sand that is home to the largest colony of seals in England.
 Further up the coast there is Cromer famous for its fresh crabs and pier and Sheringham for its lobsters.

 Wherever you go there are Areas of Outstanding Natural Beauty and Norfolk pubs that allow dogs are peppered throughout these spectacular spaces.
 This means you won’t have to worry about a dog-sitter or packing picnics because there will always be room at the inn for Fido and you.
-Perhaps even treat yourself to one of the great range of pet friendly cottages in Norfolk just as much as humans.
+Perhaps even treat yourself, and choose from our great range of pet friendly accommodation in Norfolk on this page.

 When it comes to good dog pubs that not only have a good atmosphere, great ales and gastro pub grub Norfolk provides stiff competition for its county counterparts.